aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/export-to-s3/README.md

 ```
+## Update the partitioner for your account
+In Apache Cassandra, partitioners control which nodes data is stored on in the cluster.
+Partitioners create a numeric token using a hashed value of the partition key.
+Cassandra uses this token to distribute data across nodes.
+To use Apache Spark or AWS glue you will need to update the partitioner.
+You can execute this CQL command from the Amazon Keyspaces console [CQL editor](https://console.aws.amazon.com/keyspaces/home#cql-editor)

 ## Create IAM ROLE for AWS Glue
 Create a new AWS service role named 'GlueKeyspacesExport' with AWS Glue as a trusted entity.